 What to expect

-- If working in a large pharmacy, a pharmacist will work in a team with others including technicians, pharmacy technicians and sales assistants.
+- If you're based in a large pharmacy, you'll work in a team with others including pharmacy technicians and sales assistants.

-- Pharmacists have direct contact with the public and may go into the community to visit house-bound patients.
+- You will have direct contact with the public and may go into the community to visit house-bound patients.

 - Jobs are available in all towns and cities.
 There are fewer opportunities in rural locations.

-- The work carries a high level of responsibility and demands a highly professional attitude to work.
+- The work carries a high level of responsibility and demands a professional attitude to work.

-- successfully complete a General Pharmaceutical Council (GPhC) accredited Masters degree in pharmacy (MPharm), which is a full-time four-year course;
+- complete a General Pharmaceutical Council (GPhC)-accredited Masters degree in pharmacy (MPharm)

-You will then be able to apply for registration with GPhC, which is necessary to practise as a pharmacist in England, Wales and Scotland.
+You will then be eligible to apply for registration with the GPhC, which is essential to practise as a pharmacist in England, Wales and Scotland.
 Pharmacists in Northern Ireland must register with the Pharmaceutical Society of Northern Ireland.

 You will need to show:

-- good communication skills as you must be able to listen carefully to what patients say, as well as be able to explain complex and sometimes sensitive information to the general public and other healthcare professionals;
+- excellent communication skills as you must listen carefully to what patients say, as well as explain complex and sometimes sensitive information to the general public and other healthcare professionals

-- the ability to work with others in a multidisciplinary team as well as lead others in a team;
+- the ability to work with others in a multidisciplinary team, as well as to lead others in a team

 - a willingness to take on a high level of responsibility.